Alton Remote Controlled Sailing Club (ARCSC)

 We may change this Policy from time to time so please check the website occasionally to ensure that you are happy with any changes.
 By registering on our website or by becoming a member, you are agreeing to be bound by this Policy.

-ARCSC’s General Data Protection Regulation (GDPR) responsible persons will be one or both of the commodore or treasurer .
+ARCSC’s General Data Protection Regulation (GDPR) responsible persons will be one or both of the chairman or treasurer .
 This arrangement provides backup of cover and facilitates due diligence in the management of this policy.

 Any questions regarding this Policy and our privacy practices should be sent by email to email@example.com or firstname.lastname@example.org